Your Guide to Breast Implant Replacement

 • X-rays and medical examinations

-Consider the surgeon’s experience and your comfort level when selecting a board-certified plastic surgeon for breast implant replacement surgery, as well as the overall cost of the procedure.
+Consider the surgeon’s experience, your comfort level, and the overall cost of the procedure when selecting a board-certified plastic surgeon for breast implant replacement surgery.

 What can I anticipate from a consultation for a revised breast implant?